 A futures contract is essentially a standardised forward contract, except that the deal is made through an organised and regulated exchange rather than being negotiated directly between two parties.
+These exchanges specify certain features to standardise the product, and also provides the guarantee that the contract will be honoured.

 Traditionally there are three key differences between forwards and futures, although as discussed later the distinctions have blurred somewhat in recent years.